ORNL-Fusion/RAYS/examples_RAYS/README.md

-# A collection of examples running the RAYS code, the post_process_RAYS code,and ray plotting codes
+# A collection of examples running the RAYS code, the post_process_RAYS code, and ray plotting codes

 The RAYS code requires one input namelist file called rays.in.
 The post\_process\_RAYS code also requires an input namelist file called